“Fraud Built on Dozens of Lies”

 - Had an artist stencil “H2” and “Zero Emission Hydrogen Electric” on the side of the Nikola One, despite it having no hydrogen capabilities whatsoever.

-- Laid the groundwork to extract hundreds of millions from his company years before ever delivering on his promises.
+- Laid the groundwork to extract hundreds of millions of dollars from his company years before ever delivering on his promises.

 Situations like this, however unfortunate, underscore the importance of having an “Alpha Manager” at the helm of every company you invest in.